Felixthomas-dev/Aircraft-Engine-Maintenance-predictive-model/README.md

 - scikit-learn

 ## License
-This project is licensed under the MIT License.LICENSE
+This project is licensed under the MIT License.

 ## Disclaimer